thecist/website/src/pages/life/index.md

 ```

 I'm also currently learning vim, I was told I won't be insufferable once I'm done(that's arch) but I really need to pick up speed.

+## 9/6/2024
+Famous last words lol.

+I really need to be consistent, so many things to do
+Alright let's do this